oracle/rwloadsim/docs/ARGUMENTS.md

 Positional arguments beyond the count are null and return an empty string.

-Note that using the $longoptions directive, you can provide values for e.g. -F in your first .rwl file.
+Note that using the $longoption directive, you can provide values for e.g. -F in your first .rwl file.
 Examples of this are shown in the section on regular expressions.